 What to do about Omicron over the holidays

-As Americans prepare to gather this holiday season, health care experts say even the boosted will still need to be careful, thanks to Omicron.
+As we prepare to gather this holiday season, public health care experts say even the boosted will still need to be careful, thanks to Omicron.